Benjamin Yeoh Interviews Me (Podcast)

 I recently had the pleasure of having an extended conversation with Benjamin Yeoh.
 We covered a lot of ground:

-- existential risk and economic growth, and the lifespan of civilization,
+- existential risk and economic growth, and what Tyler Cowen gets wrong about the lifespan of civilization,

 - the precipitous decline in fertility rates, the risk of Dark Ages-style stagnation, and the role of religion (including the Mormons on eternal families),